OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 * For integrating or migrating links, the service user must have the required access to the linked entity.
   * For example, while integrating defects from Windchill RV&S to any other end system, if the release entity linked with defects needs to be synchronized, the user must have the required access to the release entity.
-  * If the user does not have the required access to the linked entity, OpsHub Integration Manager will skip that link and add a log at the warning level.
+  * If the user does not have the required access to the linked entity, space.vars.SITENAME will skip that link and add a log at the warning level.

 ## Custom field configuration